fokkog/tableofprizes/README.md

 Prerequisites for running locally:

-- Docker
 - JDK 11
 - Node.js 12

 For development I use Visual Studio Code with a few extensions, Language Support for Java being the main one.

-Running the generated application locally requires opening 2 terminal windows to start the following processes:
+Running locally requires opening 2 terminal windows to start the following processes:

-1. `docker-compose -f src/main/docker/keycloak.yml up`
-2. `mvn`
+1. `mvn` (to build and run back-end and front-end on port 8080)
+2. `npm start` (to build and run additional front-end on port 9000)

 ## deployment